How Long Should I Bike for a Good Workout

 5. Low-Impact and Joint-Friendly

-Unlike running or jumping exercises, biking is gentle on the knees and ankles.
-This makes it a great option for people with joint pain or those recovering from injury.
+Biking is easier on the knees and ankles than running or jumping.
+This makes it a great choice for people who have joint pain or are healing from an injury.

 6. Fits Any Schedule